Seegene Inc.: Seegene Establishes French Subsidiary to Expand European Footprint

-- France becomes Seegene's ninth overseas sales subsidiary and third in Europe, following Italy and Germany
+- France becomes Seegene's eighth overseas sales subsidiary and third in Europe, following Italy and Germany

 - The country ranks as Europe's second-largest molecular diagnostics market, driven by demand in sexually transmitted infections and gastrointestinal testing, and respiratory virus detection.